abdulraoufatia/microblog/README.md

 Ideas:
 - [ ] - testing field validation
 - [ ] - closing of for loop in login.html ({% endfor %})
+- [ ] - to see if all packages are installed with correct versions as stated within pyproject.toml